studierlangsam/webseite/README.md

 The project consists of these folders:

+ * `.github/workflows` contains the build job definitions.
  * `build` (not in git) contains the development build of the page.
  * `content` contains the content pages.
 These pages use the layouts from the `layout` folder.
 The contained `.pug` files will be rendered using [Pug](https://pugjs.org/api/getting-started.html) and be copied to the web page root.
 Any file `[name].pug` will be copied to `[name]/index.html` if `[name]` is not already `index`.
 Keep that in mind when creating links!
+ * `deployment` contains the configuration for the Kubernetes resources that are used to deploy the website.
  * `graphic` contains graphics that are part of the pages’ layout.
 The folder will be copied to the web page without modification.
 Some contained SVG pages will be inlined into the rendered HTML pages.
  * `images` contains content images in their original resolution and quality.
 They will be copied to the web page after being scaled as needed.
  * `layout` contains [Pug](https://pugjs.org/api/getting-started.html) files that form the page’s layout.
 These layouts are used in the content pages using [Pug’s Inheritance and Blocks](https://pugjs.org/language/inheritance.html) mechanism.